orailix/predict_llm_memorization/scripts/mistral_ethics/README.md

 #### 4 - CPU: Compute the memorization metrics of the target model

+This metric stands appart because it requires a lot of RAM, so it need a dedicated node.

 ```bash
 sbatch memo_mia_metrics.slurm
 ```

 #### 5 - CPU: Compute the p-smi metric of all models

+This dynamic metric is in fact required for static computations.
+Moreover, it requires a lot of RAM, and it is optimized to run on a dedicated CPU node.

 ```bash
 sbatch p_smi_full_dataset.slurm